ravenger211202/me/README.md

 hey love !!
-some times i create some mistakes just to irritate you.
+some times i made some mistakes just to irritate you.
 Sorry madam if i irritated you a lot.
 I LOVE YOU🫶🫶🫶🫶🫶🫶!!!!!